 In 1972, Photodynamic Therapy, a laser/chemical treatment, is pioneered by Dr. Thomas J. Dougherty.
 PDT is used worldwide – as an investigational therapy – to treat cancers of the skin, breast, lung, bladder, esophagus, and head and neck.

-Also in 1972, Cyril T. Garvey, whose 13-year-old son Kevin died of cancer, purchases a house one block away from Roswell Park Cancer Institute to provide low-cost housing to the Institute's patients and their families.
+Also in 1972, Cyril T. Garvey, whose 13-year-old son Kevin died of cancer, purchases a house one block away from Roswell Park Comprehensive Cancer Center to provide low-cost housing to the Institute's patients and their families.
 The Kevin Guest House is the oldest hospitality house in the United States and the prototype for the Ronald McDonald Houses across the country.

 In 1973, the James T. Grace, Jr. Cancer Drug Center opens.
 This facility was and continues to be one of the only academic centers in the United States which has the capability of taking drug development from its conceptual stage in the chemistry laboratory through testing of the compound in clinical trials.